Kixiron/rust-langdev/README.md

 ## Type Checking

 - [`rusttyc`](https://crates.io/crates/rusttyc) An interface that allows for an intuitive translation of inference rules based on a Hindney-Milner-like bounded type meet-semilattice into rust code

+## Peephole Optimization

+- [`egg`](https://crates.io/crates/egg) Egg is a flexible, high-performance e-graph library
+- [`peepmatic`](https://crates.io/crates/peepmatic) A DSL for peephole optimizations and compiler for generating peephole optimizers from them

 ## Guides & Resources